Dollar in vicious reversal after Fed stuns bulls

 SYDNEY The dollar nursed hefty losses on Thursday having suffered its biggest one-day fall in six years after the Federal Reserve struck a dovish tone on interest rates while highlighting the currency's drag on U.S. exports.

-The Fed not only downgraded its views on the economy and inflation but also lowered its interest rate trajectory, signalling a path to policy normalisation that is far more gradual than some had expected.
+The Fed not only downgraded its views on the economy and inflation but also lowered its interest rate trajectory, signaling a path to policy normalization that is far more gradual than some had expected.

 The vicious dollar selloff dealt a severe blow to dollar bulls, and traders said strong U.S. data will now be needed for confidence to return.